 Go into detail about the products or services you will be offering and how you will differentiate yourself from other competitors in the market.
 You should include information about your pricing structure and the benefits your products or services will provide to your target customer.

 An excellent way to think about this is to start by describing the problem you’re solving.
 Then, go into how you plan to solve it.
 You can look at what other companies are providing solutions to this particular problem and what sets your solution apart from theirs.

 This section will allow you to think through and draft a marketing plan.
 How will you grow your audience, advertise, and promote your business to customers?
 Will you use social media, email marketing, paid ads, print advertising, press releases, etc.?
-Whatever marketing strategies you use, make sure that they are tailored to your target audience’s needs and interests.
+Whatever marketing strategies you use, ensure they are tailored to your target audience’s needs and interests.

-In this section, you’ll describe how you’ll finance your business over the next couple of months.
+In this section, you’ll describe how you’ll finance your business over the next few months.

 First, you’ll need to write down your startup costs.
 Startup costs include money spent on registering your business, getting a website, leasing office space, etc. Pretty much anything you need to get the company up and running.